myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

     *Real-time analytics* in this context applies to a single data source, such as an enterprise resource planning (ERP) application, that will run both an operational and an analytics workload.
 If you need to integrate data from multiple sources, or require extreme analytics performance by using pre-aggregated data such as cubes, you might still require a separate data warehouse.

-- Do you need to use pre-aggregated data, such as to provide semantic models that make analytics more business user friendly?
+- Do you need to use pre-aggregated data, for example to provide semantic models that make analytics more business user friendly?
 If yes, choose an option that supports multidimensional cubes or tabular semantic models.

     Providing aggregates can help users consistently calculate data aggregates.
 Pre-aggregated data can also provide a large performance boost when dealing with several columns across many rows.
 Data can be pre-aggregated in multidimensional cubes or tabular semantic models.

-- Do you need the ability to integrate data from several sources, beyond your OLTP data store?
+- Do you need to integrate data from several sources, beyond your OLTP data store?
 If so, consider options that easily integrate multiple data sources.

 ## Capability matrix

+Based on your responses to the questions above, the following tables will help you select the choice that's right for you.

 ### General capabilities